DeSantis launches GOP presidential campaign in Twitter announcement plagued by glitches

 DeSantis, just six months ago, won his reelection in Florida by a stunning 19 percentage points — even as Republicans in many other states struggled.
 He also scored several major policy victories during the Republican-controlled Legislature’s spring session.

+“We need to win again,” DeSantis said on Fox.
+“As Republicans, we’ve got to dispense with this culture of losing.”

-Aware of DeSantis’ draw, Trump has been almost singularly focused on undermining his political appeal for months.
+Aware of DeSantis’ draw, Trump has been almost singularly focused on undermining his political appeal for months, attacking him at every opportunity.
 Trump and his team believe that DeSantis may be Trump’s only legitimate threat for the nomination.

-Hours before the announcement, Trump argued in a social media post that “Ron DeSanctus” cannot win the general election or the GOP primary because of his previous votes in Congress on Social Security and Medicare.

-“He desperately needs a personality transplant and, to the best of my knowledge, they are not medically available yet,” Trump added.
-“A disloyal person!”

 He is a political heavyweight in Florida and a regular on Fox News, but allies acknowledge that most primary voters in other states don’t know him well.